How common is genital herpes?

-Genital herpes simplex virus (HSV) infection is one of the most common sexually transmitted infections, occurring in one in five women in the United States.
+According to the American Collge of Gynecologists, genital herpes simplex virus (HSV) infection is one of the most common sexually transmitted infections, occurring in one in five women in the United States.

 What happens when you have herpes during pregnancy?